Women's Studies Minor Program

 Explores the political, social, and cultural history of women and gender relations in Europe from 1789 to the present.
 HIS 4845 and WST 4845 are the same course; students may not take both.
 Cross-listed with HIS 4845.
 (Writing Intensive) Juniors and seniors only.

 Other courses may be applied to minor with a waiver, only with permission of the WST Coordinator, if the instructor is a member of the WST Allied Faculty.
-For a listing of available courses for this year, please CLICK HERE.
+For a listing of available courses for Fall of 2014, CLICK HERE.